 (a) Incorporation of Provisions of the Purchase Agreement.
 The provisions set forth in Section 8.2 through (and including) Section 8.10 of the Purchase Agreement are incorporated herein, and shall apply to this Agreement as if restated in full herein in all respects.
 All notices, requests, consents and other communications hereunder to each Stockholder shall be to the address set forth opposite such Stockholder's name on Exhibit A hereto.
-In addition, all notices, requests, consents and other communications hereof) and succeeds to any Stockholder's rights and obligations hereunder, in each case, in accordance with Section 2(d) and the other terms of this Agreement, shall be addressed as such successor shall designate to Purchaser and the Company in writing.
+In addition, all notices, requests, consents and other communications hereunder, if to any Person (other than the Stockholders) who becomes a holder of the Voting Shares (or any parts thereof) and succeeds to any Stockholder's rights and obligations hereunder, in each case, in accordance with Section 2(d) and the other terms of this Agreement, shall be addressed as such successor shall designate to Purchaser and the Company in writing.